Mazyod/PhoenixSharp/README.md

 ## Unity

+#### Main Thread Callbacks

+Unity ships with an old .Net profile for now, so our main thread synchronization tools are extremely limited.
+Hence, for now, you should use the `Socket.Options.delayedExecutor` property to plug in a `MonoBehaviour` that can execute code after a certain delay, using Coroutines or something similar.
+This will ensure the library will always run on the main thread.

+If you are **not** concerned with multithreading issues, the library ships with a default `Timer` based executor, which executes after a delay using `System.Timers.Timer`.

+#### Useful Libraries

 I'm personally shipping this library with my Unity game, so you can rest assured it will always support Unity.
 Here are some important notes I learned from integrating PhoenixSharp with Unity:

-- I am using BestHTTP websockets instead of Websocket-sharp.
+- **BestHTTP websockets** instead of Websocket-sharp.
 It's much better maintained and doesn't require synchronizing callbacks from the socket to the main thread.
 Websocket-sharp does need that.
-- I really recommend you grab Json.NET from the AssetStore, that's what I'm using.
+- **Json.NET** instead of Newtonsoft.Json, that's what I'm using.
 I've experienced weird issues in the past with the opensource Newtonsoft.Json on mobile platforms.

 ## Contributions